myreadings1/ECE211_Prog_III_25_26/README.md

      - Write a C code program that implement a queue data structure.
 The basic operations you should include: createQueue(), EnQueue(), DeQueue(), QueueSize(), PrintQueue();
      - Write a C code program that implement a linked list data structure.
 The basic operations you should include: AddNode(), DeleteNode(), LinkedListSize(), FindElement();
      - Write a C code program that create a linked list data structure name it (List1).
 Then, write a C code to reverse List1 in a new linked list (List2).
 For example, List1 = 2,7,9,12,17.
 List2 should be: 17,12,9,7,2.
      - Write a C code program that reverses an array of characters using stack data structure.
 For example for the array A: b,y,u,r,p.
-The reverse is: p,r,u,y,b.
+The reverse is B: p,r,u,y,b.

 ### Exams